Things My Calvinist Pastor Said #4: God's Love Saves Some But Not Others

 This is Calvinism!

-And the Calvinist "death row" illustration is along the same lines, and it doesn't work either.
+And the Calvinist "death row" illustration is along the same lines, but it doesn't hold together either when examined.
 My pastor used this one, too, saying that God's grace and His love for the elect is something like this (paraphrased):

 Sounds kinda convincing, right?

-But the thing is ... in Calvinism, God didn't just walk in and graciously free some of those on death row, those who were guilty of a horrible crime.
+But the thing is: Calvi-god didn't just walk in and graciously free some on death row who were truly guilty of a horrible crime.
+No!
 He first preplanned and caused them to do the horrible crime that put them on death row in the first place.
-He made them unable to resist doing the crime, gave them no choice about it, because He predestined it.
-And what's more, God created those He wasn't going to save specifically so that He could punish them with death.
-And then after preplanning their crime and causing them to commit it, God then punishes them for it.
+He predestined the crime and made them unable to resist doing it, giving them no chance or ability to choose anything else, and then he punishes them for it.
+And what's more, Calvi-god specifically created those he wasn't going to save just so that he could punish them - because he needed someone to sin so that he could have someone to punish so that he could show off his justice and wrath to get glory for it.
+(Sick!)

 And we're supposed to believe this is "gracious" and "loving"!?!
 "Merciful" and "justice"!?!
 That it's how God really is?
 That it coincides with His good, loving, trustworthy, righteous nature?